laro/Cilia/5 Comparison/00 Index.md

 ```

 In many examples this requirement is “hidden” by immediate assignment of a literal (such as ["one", "two", "three"]) or a function return value.
 It’s not a big deal, but in practice I still find the need for explicit initialization of empty collections somewhat annoying.

-### Int32 or Int64 as Default

-In C++, Cpp2, Rust, Java, C#, and D the type `int`/`Int` and/or literals like `42` are 32 bit wide, not 64 bit.
-That's OK, this is a syntax comparison, not a performance benchmark.